This is a list of courses with the subject code EPID. For more information, see Epidemiology (College of Public Health) in the Catalog.

 Overview of methods to interpret and perform environmental and occupational epidemiologic studies with focus on exposure assessment; valuable insights into identifying regional, national, global environmental, and occupational health-related issues.
 Prerequisites: EPID:4400.
 Same as OEH:6510.

 Basic human molecular genetics and population genetics principles; methods of integrating genetic principles into epidemiological studies; advancing genomic technologies, hot topics in genetics research.
+Offered fall semesters of odd years.
 Prerequisites: EPID:4400.

 Concepts and methods used in setting public health nutrition policy; evidence-based aspects of nutrition policy formation in public health settings; evaluation of nutritional public health policy implementation and ways of changing policy in China, Korea, Micronesia, Hawaii, Italy, and the United States.
 Offered spring semesters.

 Application of epidemiology study designs to nutrition variables and chronic disease; analysis of nutrition epidemiology studies; research protocol design.
 Offered spring semesters.
 Recommendations: a basic nutrition course.

 EPID:6360 Nutrition Intervention in Clinical Trials Research 2 s.h.

 Nutrition interventions in clinical trials; disease related to nutrition variables; research that links effects of diet on chronic diseases.
 Offered fall semesters.
 Recommendations: a basic nutrition course.

 EPID:6370 Nutrition Intervention in Research Lab 3 s.h.

 Development and demonstration of group counseling skills in ongoing nutrition research projects at the University of Iowa.
 Offered fall semesters.
 Corequisites: EPID:6360, if not taken as a prerequisite.